leweng03/League-of-Legends-Early-Game-Analysis/README.md

 | LCK      | True          | False         | False        |           1045 | True     | True          |
 | LCK      | True          | True          | False        |           1309 | True     | True          |

+This is an example of what the dataset looked like after doing data cleaning and keeping relevant columns.

 <iframe src="assets/goldfig15.html" width=800 height=600 frameBorder=0></iframe>

 From this visualization we can see that the chances of winning are highly elevated when the team has a gold lead at 15 minutes.
 Teams that have a gold lead at 15 minutes have won 72% of the time while teams that didn't have a gold lead at 15 minutes won 28% of the time.